grahamfranz/planterbracket/README.md

 ![Picture showing dimensions of bracket](https://github.com/grahamfranz/planterbracket/blob/c6c9654129fced8b00df947334adde051e6e6361/Dimensions.png)

 ***Here are the printer settings I used, this takes about 6 hours to print on my LK5 Pro.***
+  If you are having issues with strength, try printing with a higher infill density.
 ![Picture showing 3d printer settings](https://github.com/grahamfranz/planterbracket/blob/c6c9654129fced8b00df947334adde051e6e6361/Printer%20Settings.png)

 ***Here is a photo of them in my garden:***